gaintpd/Chameleon/README.md

 ## UCI parameters

-Currently, Stockfish has the following UCI options:
+Currently, Chameleon has the following UCI options:

   * #### Contempt
     A positive value for contempt favors middle game positions and avoids draws.